3 Popular Real Estate Investment Options for 2023 – Compare Roots vs. Roofstock vs. Crowdstreet

 Roots

-Roots offers investors a portfolio of single family rental homes in which its residents become invested in the fund alongside the investors, which has led to lower vacancy, lower turn costs, and higher returns for its investors as you’ll see below.
+Roots offers investors a portfolio of residential rental properties in which its residents become invested in the fund alongside the investors, which has led to lower vacancy, lower turn costs, and higher returns for its investors as you’ll see below.

 Image comparing Roots, Roofstock and Crowdstreet minimum investments